carissalow/rapids/docs/features/phone-locations.md

     Based on an experiment where we collected fused location data for 7 days with a mean accuracy of 86 & SD of 350.874635, we determined that `EPS/MAX_EPS`=100 produced closer clustering results to reality.
 Higher values (>100) missed out on some significant places, like a short grocery visit, while lower values (<100) picked up traffic lights and stop signs while driving as significant locations.
 We recommend you set `EPS` based on your location data's accuracy (the more accurate your data is, the lower you should be able to set EPS).

     **Duration Calculation**
     To calculate the time duration component for our features, we compute the difference between consecutive rows' timestamps to take into account sampling rate variability.
-If this time difference is larger than a threshold (300 seconds by default), we replace it with a maximum duration (60 seconds by default, i.e., we assume a participant spent at least 60 seconds in their last known location)
+If this time difference is larger than a threshold (300 seconds by default), we replace it with NA and label that row as Moving.

     **Home location**

-    Home is calculated using all location data of a participant between 12 am and 6 am, then applying a clustering algorithm (`DB_SCAN` or `OPTICS`) and considering the center of the biggest cluster home for that participant.
+    - `DORYAB_STRATEGY`: home is calculated using all location data of a participant between 12 am and 6 am, then applying a clustering algorithm (`DBSCAN` or `OPTICS`) and considering the center of the biggest cluster home for that participant.

+    - `SUN_LI_VEGA_STRATEGY`: home is calculated using all location data of a participant between 12 am and 6 am, then applying a clustering algorithm (`DBSCAN` or `OPTICS`).
+The following steps are used to infer the home location per day for that participant:

+        1.  if there are records within [03:30:00, 04:30:00] for that night:<br>
+                &nbsp;&nbsp;&nbsp;&nbsp;we choose the most common cluster during that period as a home candidate for that day.<br>
+            elif there are records within [midnight, 03:30:00) for that night:<br>
+                &nbsp;&nbsp;&nbsp;&nbsp;we choose the last valid cluster during that period as a home candidate for that day.<br>
+            elif there are records within (04:30:00, 06:00:00] for that night:<br>
+                &nbsp;&nbsp;&nbsp;&nbsp;we choose the first valid cluster during that period as a home candidate for that day.<br>
+            else:<br>
+                &nbsp;&nbsp;&nbsp;&nbsp;the home location is NA (missing) for that day.

+        2. If the count of consecutive days with the same candidate home location cluster label is larger or equal to `[MINIMUM_DAYS_TO_DETECT_HOME_CHANGES]`, the candidate will be regarded as the home cluster; otherwise, the home cluster will be the last valid day's cluster.
+            If there are no valid clusters before that day, the first home location in the days after is used.